MarianML/NovaFlow-Ops/README.md

 NovaFlow Ops turns natural-language tasks into **verifiable browser actions**.

-It generates a short, deterministic execution plan (RAG + planner), executes each UI step using Playwright, and stores **auditable logs + evidence screenshots** so results are inspectable — not “trust me bro”.
+It generates a short, deterministic execution plan (RAG + planner), executes each UI step using Playwright, and stores **auditable logs + evidence screenshots** so results are inspectable.

 ---